Alexyo21/Polari3DS/README.md

 * nighshift remake;
 * fix quick debugger in loader(missing process and data...
-* port new selective plugin loader by nutez
+*
 (little feature)/(improvements):
 * add cool patch like mcu bricker for notification led;
-* also screenshot improving...
+*
 Revision
+...

+NOT AT THE MOMENT
-* gateway sysnand support🤔
+* gateway sysnand support🤔 (gateway3ds can still cause many problems so for now i'm not adding it)

 #